MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-creating-a-certificate-chain.md

 ---
-Description: 'The following example creates and installs a nondefault certificate chain engine.
-The engine is used to build certificate chains for each of the certificates in a certificate store.' ms.assetid: '960f2bb9-130f-494f-9af0-0ab8ae3eb6e2'
+Description: The following example creates and installs a nondefault certificate chain engine.
+The engine is used to build certificate chains for each of the certificates in a certificate store. ms.assetid: 960f2bb9-130f-494f-9af0-0ab8ae3eb6e2
-title: 'Example C Program: Creating a Certificate Chain'
+title: Example C Program Creating a Certificate Chain ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Example C Program: Creating a Certificate Chain